 - Generally, payments made under an accountable plan are excluded from the employee's gross income and are not reported on Form W-2.
 However, if you pay a per diem or mileage allowance and the amount paid exceeds the amount treated as substantiated under IRS rules, you must report as wages on Form W-2 the amount in excess of the amount treated as substantiated.
 The excess amount is subject to income tax withholding and social security and Medicare taxes.
-Report the amount treated as substantiated (i.e., the nontaxable portion) in box 12 using code L. (See page 9.) - Payments made under a nonaccountable plan are reported as wages on Form W-2 and are subject to income tax withholding and social security and Medicare taxes.
+Report the amount treated as substantiated (that is, the nontaxable portion) in box 12 using code L. See Code L-Substantiated employee business expense reimbursements on page 12. - Payments made under a nonaccountable plan are reported as wages on Form W-2 and are subject to income tax withholding and social security and Medicare taxes.

 For more information on accountable plans, nonaccountable plans, amounts treated as substantiated under a per diem or mileage allowance, the standard mileage rate, the per diem substantiation method, and the high-low substantiation method, see Pub.
 463, Travel, Entertainment, Gift, and Car Expenses; Pub.
-1542, Per Diem Rates; and section 5 of Circular E.
+1542, Per Diem Rates; and section 5 of Pub.
+15 (Circular E).

 Employee's taxes paid by employer.
-If you paid your employee's share of social security and Medicare taxes rather than deducting them from the employee's wages, you must include these payments as wages subject to income tax withholding and social security, Medicare, and Federal unemployment (FUTA) taxes.
+If you paid your employee's share of social security and Medicare taxes rather than deducting them from the employee's wages, you must include these payments as wages subject to income tax withholding and social security, Medicare, and federal unemployment (FUTA) taxes.
 Generally, this increase in your employee's wages for your payment of the employee's social security and Medicare taxes is also subject to employee social security and Medicare taxes.
 The amount to include as wages is determined by using the formula contained in the discussion of Employee's Portion of Taxes Paid by Employer in section 7 of Pub.
-15-A.
+15 (Circular E).

 This does not apply to household and agricultural employers.
 If you pay a household or agricultural employee's social security and Medicare taxes, you must include these payments in the employee's wages.
 However, the wage increase due to the tax payments is not subject to social security, Medicare, or FUTA taxes.
+For information on completing Forms W-2 and W-3 in this situation, see the Instructions for Schedule H (Form 1040), Household Employers and section 4 of Pub.
+51 (Circular A).

 Fringe benefits.
 Include all taxable fringe benefits in box 1 of Form W-2 as wages, tips, and other compensation and, if applicable, in boxes 3 and 5 as social security and Medicare wages.
 Although not required, you may include the total value of fringe benefits in box 14 (or on a separate statement).
 However, if you provided your employee a vehicle and included 100% of its annual lease value in the employee's income, you must separately report this value to the employee in box 14 (or on a separate statement).
-The employee can then figure the value of any business use of the vehicle and report it on Form

-2106, Employee Business Expenses.
-See Pub.
-15-B, Employer's Guide to Fringe Benefits.
+The employee can then figure the value of any business use of the vehicle and report it on Form 2106, Employee Business Expenses.
+Also see Pub.
+15-B for more information.

-If you used the commuting rule or the vehicle cents-per-mile rule to value the personal use of the CAUTION vehicle, you cannot include 100% of the value of the use of the vehicle in the employee's income.
+If you used the commuting rule or the vehicle cents-per-mile rule to value the personal use of the EAUTION vehicle, you cannot include 100% of the value of the use of the vehicle in the employee's income.
 See Pub.
 15-B.